GovTechSG/seed-documentation/get-offboarding-scripts-for-microsoft-defender-atp.md

 ## Get offboarding scripts for Microsoft Defender for Endpoint

-This article guides how a public officer and vendor can get the Defender ATP offboarding scripts.
+This article guides how a public officer and vendor can get the Defender offboarding scripts.

 - If you are a public officer, [contact GCC2.0 team](gcc2.0_support@tech.gov.sg) to get the offboarding scripts.

-- If you are a vendor, contact your Defender ATP administrator to get the offboarding scripts for your operating system.
+- If you are a vendor, contact your Defender administrator to get the offboarding scripts for your operating system.

 - However, if your device is currently enrolled with Hive organisation, contact [GDS team](mailto:gds_den@tech.gov.sg) to get the respective offboarding script.
 Refer to

-If you are a Defender ATP administrator, do the following:
+If you are a Defender administrator, do the following:

  1. Go to [Defender Security Center portal](https://security.microsoft.com).